JoshuaWhitfield/FunctionalProgramming/README.md

   **Edge**: (**edge**.cjs)

-  This class describes edges and exports a function that creates Edges.
+  This class describes edges and exports a function that creates Edges. <br />
-  The Edge describes a piece of information about the Node State that is mutable during each iteration cycle.
+  The Edge describes a piece of information about the Node State that is mutable during each iteration cycle. <br />

   **Node**: (**node**.cjs)

-  This class contains and records the State, which is a combination of Edges.
-Just as any State is a collection of information, any Node State is a collection of Edges.
+  This class contains and records the State, which is a combination <br />
+  of Edges.
+Just as any State is a collection of information, <br />
+  any Node State is a collection of Edges. <br />

-  In theory, a 'State Space' is a collection of Node States.
+  In theory, a 'State Space' is a collection of Node States. <br />
-  These levels of abstraction can keep going upwards if there is information to be recorded and changed, and there are efficient use cases for these abstractions.
+  These levels of abstraction can keep going upwards if there <br />
+  is information to be recorded and changed, and there are efficient <br />
+  use cases for these abstractions. <br />

   **Controller**: (**controller**.cjs)

-  This class gets its abstracted functionality from the **Functional Iterator** (**FI**.cjs).
+  This class gets its abstracted functionality from the **Functional Iterator** (**FI**.cjs). <br />
-  It adds a clean layer of abstraction for developers to access if needed.
+  It adds a clean layer of abstraction for developers to access if needed. <br />
-  This class is accessed and used by the **Conditional For Loop** (**CFL**.cjs).
+  This class is accessed and used by the **Conditional For Loop** (**CFL**.cjs). <br />

   ---------------------------------------------

   **Main**: (**main**.cjs)

-  This file is where the highest abstracted functions are used.
+  This file is where the highest abstracted functions are used. <br />
-  Only one function is needed to experiment with the Functional For Loop.
+  Only one function is needed to experiment with the Functional For Loop. <br />

   ---------------------------------------------